Global Health Electives

 “Each location is a unique opportunity,” said Dr. David Trinkle, associate dean for community engagement.
 “Students will be exposed to differences in healthcare delivery, communication protocols, working as part of a healthcare team, and the availability of resources.
 These are practical and enriching experiences that they can take into their clinical practice.”

-Some of or international rotations were placed in locations that had long standing relationships with our area through the Roanoke Valley Sister Cities program.
+Some global health electives were placed in locations that had long standing relationships with our area through the Roanoke Valley Sister Cities program.